msuhanov/regf/Windows registry file format specification.md

 The *Title index* field is used to store an index of a localized alias for a name string (there is no alias for a name string if this field is equal to 0).
 Although the *Title index* field can be set and read in Windows NT 3.1, localized aliases were never supported (and the *Title index* field became deprecated in Windows NT 3.5).

-In Windows NT 3.1, the following record is written to beginning of the *Cell data* field of an unallocated cell:
+In Windows NT 3.1, the following record is written to the beginning of the *Cell data* field of an unallocated cell:

 Offset|Length|Field|Description
 ---|---|---|---